20 English Phrasal Verbs about Health

 Example:

-The doctor has suggested that I take up jogging or take up cycling to improve my health.
+The doctor suggested I take up swimming to improve my lung capacity.

 Example: